About Pentre Mawr Caravan Park and our story

 You, the owner, are not just a plot number but one of OUR customers and will get treated as we would want to be treated ourselves.

-I am the one to deal with for sales, problems, I cut the grass, site and connect caravans, look after the gardens, maintain the bowling green, take care of security etc, etc, so you will not be passed to different departments to get something sorted out.
+I am the one to deal with for sales, problems, I cut the grass, site and connect caravans, look after the gardens, maintain the bowling green, take care of security etc, etc, so you will not be passed to different departments.

 Sometimes the old-fashioned ways are the best.